Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 The W-3 also works well via USB or jack connection, but the connectivity is unfortunately poor.
 No cables are supplied and the ECM-W3 was not recognized as a compatible accessory on our Sony A6600, although the camera is not so old or cheap that this would be an excuse.

 The Sony is also the only wireless system over 350€ that cannot record internally, and 32-bit float recording is also not possible.
 Overall, we therefore have to deduct a few points, we would not recommend this system unless you are sure that your camera is compatible!
-Click here for the Sony ECM-W3 test.
+Click here for the Sony ECM-W3 Review.

 ★★★★☆